Skip Navigation

 What's more, redundant tools lead to major inefficiencies.
 The volume of threat alerts from all these tools creates significant noise that quickly becomes overwhelming.
 Consider the effort it takes to investigate alerts—many of which will likely be duplicates or false positives due to overlapping functionality in your stack—and it becomes clear why less is often more.

-Taking time to assess your stack will help you pinpoint redundant tools that could be removed without harming your clients’ defence.
+Assessing your stack will help you pinpoint redundant tools that could be removed without harming your clients’ defenses.

 Address gaps and other risks

-A proper assessment will also help ensure you use all the tools you have to their fullest extent.
-Instead of buying another solution to fill a gap, for instance, you may discover that one of the tools you already pay for has the functionality you need.
+A proper assessment will also help ensure you use all your tools to their fullest extent.
+Instead of buying another solution to fill a gap, you may discover that one of the tools you already pay for has the functionality you need, it just wasn't enabled.
 Why spend time and money looking for a new tool if one in your stack will get the job done?

 Remove inefficient tools